Editor’s Note: This is a guest post from our friends at Boston’s Best Dog Walkers & Pet Services.

 4. Walk the Seaport Harborwalk

 Across the harbor from Downtown is the newly bustling Seaport District.
-Besides the area’s high-end bars and restaurants, the Seaport also boasts a beautiful stretch of Boston’s 43-mile long Harborwalk, which stretches from Dorchester to East Boston.
+Besides the area’s dog-friendly bars and dog-friendly restaurants, the Seaport also boasts a beautiful stretch of Boston’s 43-mile long Harborwalk, which stretches from Dorchester to East Boston.

 Your pup can get in some good sniffs while you bask in the views of Downtown, the airport, and some of the Harbor Islands in the distance.